ManInMyVan/meteor-archive/README.md

 # Meteor Archive

+> [!NOTE]
+> This is not currently being worked on, as I have lost motivation.

 A Meteor Client archive. *(and Starscript, Orbit, Meteor Baritone, & Discord Ipc)*

 For people who don't want to compile them or find them.